Speechbase

 start and end are seconds from the beginning of the returned audio.

-Native vs STT fallback
+Native vs timestamp fallback

-Choosing whether to align
+Choosing whether to return timestamps

 The timestamps field on the request controls the behaviour:

-• "timestamps": "on" (default) — Speechbase attempts native, then STT.
+• "timestamps": "on" (default) — Speechbase attempts native timestamps, then timestamp fallback.
 If both fail, the request returns 503 timestamps_unavailable.
 The audio is not returned.

-• "timestamps": "off" — Speechbase skips alignment entirely and returns timestamps: [].
+• "timestamps": "off" — Speechbase skips timestamp generation entirely and returns timestamps: [].
 Useful when you call the with-timestamps endpoint just for the JSON envelope (e.g. to get base64 audio plus warnings) and don't need word offsets.

 Conversations and turnIndex